 Challenging Perspectives on Current Issues

-NOTE LOCATION: Our lectures are held generally on the third Thursday of the month at the Sierra 2 Center, 2791 24th Street, Classroom 9, Sacramento, CA (between Castro Way and 4th Ave.)
+Our lectures are held generally on the third Thursday of the month (see exceptions below) at the Sierra 2 Center, 2791 24th Street, ROOM 12, Sacramento, CA (between Castro Way and 4th Ave.)
 Room 12 is back at the south end of the building, opposite end from the restrooms.
 We apologize for that inconvenience.